17 players Manchester United missed out on – and who they signed instead

 United have missed out on so many signings in the Ed Woodward era that we dedicated an entire article just to those – and even that was far from conclusive, with Louis van Gaal alone listing 10 targets he’d passed on to the chief executive that never came to pass.

-It’s still happening today and you sense the failure to land Haaland in January 2020 will be used as stick with which to beat Woodward for a long, long time.
+It’s still happening today, even after Woodward’s departure, and you sense the failure to land Haaland in January 2020 will be used as stick with which to beat United for a long, long time.

 The striker had previously worked with Ole Gunnar Solskjaer at Molde and was apparently keen to link up with his former manager at Old Trafford, but United reportedly pulled out of a possible deal due to agent Mino Raiola’s demands, and Haaland took his sensational goalscoring to Borussia Dortmund instead.

-The 22-year-old is set to join Bayern Munich at the end of this season after the German giants triggered his RB Leipzig release clause.
+Upamecano joined Bayern Munich at the end of the 2020-21 season after the German giants triggered his RB Leipzig release clause.

 But in 2015, and prior to his first big move to Red Bull Salzburg from Valenciennes, Manchester United tried to sign the then 16-year-old for just £1.6million.